webkom/vote/README.md

 vote assumes you have a MongoDB-server running on `mongodb://localhost:27017/vote`.
 To change the URL, export `MONGO_URL` as an environment variable.

+> NOTE: Running on Node v11.9.0 dude to bcrypt package

 ```bash
 $ git clone git@github.com:webkom/vote.git
 $ cd vote